If you want customer loyalty, you’d better be personalizing your content.

 Even major brands like Amazon, Facebook, Google, and Netflix have developed digital experience platforms (DXPs) that consumers say deliver a strong personalized experience.
 If personalization is a single brand connecting with a single customer, it demands a new level of effort and expertise from brands to accomplish this tall order.

 Brands need to integrate customer information into an agile content delivery framework that reaches customers across multiple channels with relevant content.
-To prove the case even further, we’ve pulled together a comprehensive list of statistics that demonstrate why content personalization is the new gold standard in marketing.
+To prove the case even further, we’ve pulled together a comprehensive list of personalized content statistics that demonstrate why content personalization is the new gold standard in marketing.

 Content Personalization Increases Consumer Engagement